RootReboot/CustomClosets/README.md

 ## Run Project Locally:

-Install the dependencies necessary to run the http project:
+Install the dependencies necessary to run the http server:

 `yarn install`